Sam Smith (journalist): National Green Party

 In 1993, Indiana University Press published Smith's book on Bill Clinton's first year.
 Because of his opposition to Clinton and his work at reforming the liberal mainstay, Americans for Democratic Action, he was purged as a vice president of the organization.
 He then turned his energies to helping create a national Green Party and his home was an occasional gathering spot for Green organizers up until the founding of the party on November 17, 1996.
 In subsequent years, Smith found he was banned from the local NPR station as well as listed on de facto blacklists at C-SPAN and the Washington Post for what he believes was too aggressively pursuing the Clinton scandals.

 In 1994, Smith started sending out email updates.
 The following year, he launched a website, prorev.com, which subsequently grew to be one of the most popular websites for progressive politics on the Net.
+In 1994 there were only 3,000 websites in America.

 In 1997, Sam Smith's Great American Political Repair Manual was published.
 His fourth book, Why Bother?
 Getting a Life in Locked Down Land appeared in 2001.
 In 2003, Smith wrote a 2000-word history of the Iraq War for Harper's Magazine lifted entirely from verbatim statements by Bush administration officials.

 In 2004, Smith stopped publishing the Progressive Review in hard copy edition, continuing Undernews in email format with regular updates to his website.
 In its current form, Undernews consists of an entertaining and idiosyncratic selection of news excerpts from a wide variety of sources together with pithy commentaries by Smith himself.

+Smith and his wife, Kathryn Smith, were named Citizens of the Year for 2024 by the Town of Freeport, Maine.